bokesan/skred/doc/usersguide.md

 ### Syntax

-A *program* is a list of definitions separated by semicolons
+A *program* is a list of definitions separated by semicolons.

 > program  =  defn { **;** defn }
 > defn     =  dname { pvar } **=** expression